Ada-Developers-Academy/core-unit-3/learning-another-language/additional-topics.md

 }
 ```

-What values can `isAuthorized` be in order to be considered falsey?
+What values can `isAuthorized` be in order to be considered falsy?

 Do independent research.
-Check all the options below that are considered falsey values in JavaScript.
+Check all the options below that are considered falsy values in JavaScript.

 ##### !end-question
 ##### !options